m-soro/Data-Science-with-Python/projects/project2.md

 **Refactoring codes**

 * I looked up how to create lambdas and python's built in functions such as `zip`, `enumerate` and `comprehensions`.
 Most I did not end up using but, its a good refresher.
-I spent so many hours refactoring this project!
+I spent many hours in refactoring this project.

 **Formatting and printing returned series and arrays**